jordicf/CPUPC/DEVELOPMENT.md

 ### Adding a new tool

-To add a new tool to the `frame` command-line utility, create a new directory inside the [`tools` directory](tools).
+To add a new tool to the `cpupc` command-line utility, create a new directory inside the [`tools` directory](tools).
 This new folder should contain an empty `__init__.py` file, and all the code of the new tool.
 In particular, the main function of the tool should have the following
 signature: